 Have a Password Manager

 Ever have difficulty remembering passwords?
-Several companies offer password lockers to address this, which stores all of your credentials in one place.
+Several companies offer password lockers to address this, which store all of your credentials in one place.

 Use Quotation Marks to Narrow Down Google Searches